 PUMA respects the environment.
 We are determined to manage, reduce and report on the impact on the environment of both our organization and our supply chain.

 These two commitments are expressed publically and transparently in the PUMA Code of Conduct.

-In order to comply with PUMA Code of Conduct, all our vendors must meet the required environmental and social standards, as laid out in the “PUMA Sustainability Handbooks” These standards may exceed local legal requirements, where differences or conflicts arise, the highest standard shall apply.
+In order to comply with PUMA Code of Conduct, all our vendors must meet the required environmental, chemical, social and occupational health & safety standards, as laid out in the “PUMA Sustainability Handbooks” These standards may exceed local legal requirements, where differences or conflicts arise, the highest standard shall apply.

-- Sustainability and environmental protection guidelines are to be found in the “Environmental Standards” handbook,
+Sustainability and environmental protection guidelines are to be found in the “Environmental Standards” handbooks.

-- Chemicals and restricted substances guidelines are explained in the “Chemical Management” handbook.
+Chemicals and restricted substances guidelines are explained in the "Chemical Management" handbooks.

-- Employment and labor guidelines are to be found in the “Social Standards” handbook,
+Employment and labor guidelines are to be found in the “Social Standards” handbooks.

-- Health and safety guidelines are to be found in the “Occupational Health & Safety” handbook.
+Health and safety guidelines are to be found in the “Occupational Health & Safety” handbooks.